zyxue/gtf2csv/README.md

                         pkl means python pickle format, which would results in much faster IO (recommended) -t NUM_CPUS, --num-cpus NUM_CPUS
-                        number of cpus for parallel processing, default to all cpus available
+                        number of cpus for parallel processing, default to 1
 ```

 ### Comparison of GTF versions